BouchardLab/HangulFontsDatasetGenerator/Docker/README.md

 docker
 ```

-To generate the HangulFontsDataset after running 1. or 2. run
+To generate the HangulFontsDataset after running 1 or 2, from the `scripts` folder run
 ```bash
 docker run
 ```